johnbosco35/CBT_quiz/README.md

 ![types of questions](./src/assets/images/3-types-of-questions.png)

-## Xeven Quiz - ReactJS Quiz App Template Code Documentations
+## johnbosco35 Quiz - ReactJS Quiz App Template Code Documentations

 This guide will walk you through the steps to start using and customizing the app according to your needs.
-The Xeven Quiz is designed to help you create interactive quizzes with various question types, including Multiple Choice Questions (MCQs), Multiple Answer Questions (MAQs), and True/False questions.
+The johnbosco35 Quiz is designed to help you create interactive quizzes with various question types, including Multiple Choice Questions (MCQs), Multiple Answer Questions (MAQs), and True/False questions.

 ## Demo App